 Ending desertification in Somalia with knowledge, good governance and durable species

 Ramaad means luscious nature, something that seems like a dream in the desert drained by the droughts.
-The objective of the Ramaad project is to prevent desertification by increasing people’s environmental awareness, planting trees and increasing wood species that are durable even in dry periods.
+The objective of the Ramaad project is to prevent desertification by increasing people’s environmental awareness, planting trees and increasing tree species that are durable even in dry periods.

 The goal of Ramaad project is to tackle desertification in Somalia.
 By doing so, the lives of 200 000 people can be made easier as they suffer from drought, desertification, lack of farmlands, unemployment and one-sided nutrition.

 Achieving the goal requires increasing environmental awareness, good environmental governance and the use of durable tree species.
 During the project, environmental centers have been established.
 They grow trees and test species suitable to the area.Tree samplings are being planted in people’s and schoolyards and public places.

 The goal of planting trees is to improve soil quality, curb erosion and slow down desertification.
 It also improves food security as fruit trees provide with the much needed minerals and vitamins topping up the one-sided diet.

 “I wish that the project would expand to several locations, so more people could gain from its benefits.”

 Besides planting trees, the environmental centers give out information on the importance of environmental protection.
 They organize school visits and courses to improve the state of the environment.The centers also conserve local tree species and aim to increase the use of drought-durable species.
 The goal is that in the future the centers are self-sufficient from selling tree saplings.
 During the implementation of the Ramaad project, environmental awareness in the project areas has improved significantly and tens of thousands of trees have been planted.